jetbundle/jetbundle.github.io/_diffequations/chapter-06/06-7-nonlinear-systems.md

 \end{cases}
 $$

-The Dirichlet problem $-\Delta u = 1, u|_{\partial \Omega} = 0$ admits a unique solution for any smooth domain.
+The Dirichlet problem $-\Delta u = 1, u \mid_{\partial \Omega} = 0$ admits a unique solution for any smooth domain.
 The additional Neumann condition $\partial_\nu u = c$ is generally impossible to satisfy.
 Serrin's theorem states that if a solution exists, $\Omega$ must be a ball and $u$ must be radially symmetric.
 This result implies that the differential equation acts as a detector of domain symmetry.

 #### The Method of Moving Planes (Alexandrov Reflection)